renaynay/renaynay.github.io/index.md

 Black Lives [Matter](https://org2.salsalabs.com/o/6857/p/salsa/donation/common/public/?donate_page_KEY=15780&_ga=2.145232500.1514722357.1592322097-475186111.1592322097) and the Black Hills belong to the [Lakota](https://bhlegalfund.org/#about).

 #### I like working with
-Golang, Docker, Kubernetes, Python, Postgres, and sometimes (mostly never) Ruby.
+Golang, Docker, Kubernetes (not really though), Python, and Postgres.

+#### I'd like to learn
+Rust, Swift

 #### I enjoy learning about
 Networking, peer-to-peer and distributed systems, and hot peppers.